Reese McGuire Player Props: Red Sox vs. Yankees

 Reese McGuire At The Plate

-- McGuire has picked up a hit in 17 of 34 games this season, with multiple hits eight times.
+- In 51.4% of his 35 games this season, McGuire has picked up at least one hit.
+He's also had eight multi-hit games.

-- In 34 games played this season, he has not hit a home run.
+- He has not hit a home run in his 35 games this year.

-- In eight games this year (23.5%), McGuire has picked up an RBI, including two games with multiple runs batted in.
+- McGuire has driven in a run in eight games this season (22.9%), including two games with multiple runs batted in.

-- He has scored in 23.5% of his games this year, with more than one run scored in 8.8%.
+- In eight of 35 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.